parrt/msds692/hw/pipeline.md

 You will find some [sample input](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/data) and [expected output](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/output) in this course repository.

 I provide a [test shell script](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/testdata.sh) that you can use to test your data format generation and conversion.
-Your project will be graded by running the AAPL.csv, TSLA.csv, and simple t data files:
+Your project will be graded by running the AAPL, TSLA, and simple t data files:

 ```bash
 $ ./testdata.sh data output